 The learning objectives for a learning asset are the foundation of the assessment strategy.
 The instructional designer must be completely confident that the assessment methods that are selected for a learning asset fully align with that asset’s defined learning objectives.
 If those methods are not aligned with the objectives, it is likely that the assessments will not provide learners with sufficient opportunity to achieve mastery of the learning asset, nor instructors with sufficient opportunity to observe and measure learners’ achievement.

-In order to align the learning asset’s assessment strategy with the objectives, the instructional designer first needs to understand the thought and knowledge demanded when performing objectives.
-This will give the designer better insight into the most appropriate means for allowing learners to demonstrate the requisite thought and knowledge for the objective.
+In order to align the learning asset’s assessment strategy with the objectives, the development team first needs to understand the thought and knowledge demanded when performing objectives.
+This will give the team better insight into the most appropriate means for allowing learners to demonstrate the requisite thought and knowledge for the objective.
 In the previous lesson, we examined how the alignment between the cognitive and knowledge dimensions in a learning objective helps us better understand intent and meaning of the objective.
 At this point in the design process, we will return to those dimensions to gain insight into the types of performance that will be expected of learners as an outcome of a learning asset.
 Recall the following table, which reflects the alignment between the cognitive and knowledge dimensions for specific learning objectives.